An alternative study about the geometry and the first law of thermodynamics for AdS Lovelock gravity, using the definition of conserved charges: Phase Space and Charges

 Under the suitable boundary conditions it must be satisfied

 From now on for notation it will be denoted

 It must be recall that also both the improved action principle, $I'$, and the improved Noether charges,

 must be finite, in order to have a well defined action principle.
 This imposes strong restrictions.
 Fortunately, for AdS spaces this can be accomplished.
-Finally, it be denoted the local expression of current $^*\mathbf{J}'= dQ'$.
+Finally, it will be denoted the local expression of the current $^*\mathbf{J}'= dQ'$.
+It must be stressed that $Q'$ is connected with a conserved charges only if $\xi$ is a Killing vector.